Dynatrace/dynatrace-api/metric-example/query-by-example.md

 | `DISK` | — | `HOST` | — |
 | `SYNTHETIC_TEST_STEP` | — | `SYNTHETIC_TEST` | — |

 We try accessing the descriptor for `builtin:service.keyRequest.errors.fourxx.rate:parents` and observe that we have gained a new dimension `dt.entity.service`.
-We know the ID of the service we are interested in and put the new dimension to use by referencing it in a `:filter` transformer and see that the result data meets our expectations:
+We know the ID of the service we are interested in and reference it via the relevant dimension in a `:filter` transformer and see that the result data meets our expectations:
 ```
 GET {{base}}/metrics/query?metricSelector=builtin:service.keyRequest.errors.fourxx.rate:parents:filter(eq(dt.entity.service,SERVICE-0123456789ABCDEF))
 Accept: text/csv